dariopalladino/open-webui-pipelines/README.md

 ## Installation
 - You need to have a Pipeline server up and running **[Open WebUI Pipelines](https://github.com/open-webui/pipelines/tree/main)**
+- The BBC Daily Digest Pipeline requires BeautifulSoap to work.
+Since the original Pipeline server does not include this package, you can use the enhanced version from **[here]()**
+- Once the Pipelines Server is up and running:
   - From Admin Setting in Open WebUI UI, go to Pipelines
   - Install from Github URL, paste the url to the download_youtube_transcript.py github [link](https://github.com/dariopalladino/open-webui-pipelines/blob/main/download_youtube_transcripts.py)
   - Go to your Chat and select the new model **YouTube Transcript Generator Pipeline**
   - Paste the YouTube URL prefixed with following available keywords:
     (use "en" for english or "it" for italian before the keyword)
       - extract wisdom **URL**
       - summarize **URL**
       - estrai saggezza **URL**
       - riassumi **URL**
   or
   - Go to your Chat and select the new model **BBC News Daily Digest Pipeline**
   - Ask: "Give me a daily digest" and the output will be a list of articles with description and link
   - Grab any link and ask:
     (use "en" for english or "it" for italian before the keyword)
       - summarize **URL**
       - riassumi **URL**

 ## Side Notes:
 - the Youtube YoutubeTranscriptReader from LLAMA-INDEX Readers uses an unofficial YouTube API which YouTube applies rate limiting to, so be careful in using this capability too much